Nadhim Zahawi’s tax affairs: A timeline of how the controversy played out

 – July 9 2022

-The Independent reports that HMRC officials were investigating Mr Zahawi and his tax affairs.
-At the time, Mr Zahawi was Chancellor of the Exchequer.
+The Independent reveals that HMRC was investigating Mr Zahawi and his tax affairs following inquiries made by the National Crime Agency and Serious Fraud Office.
+The chancellor denies knowing about any inquiries made about his tax affairs.

-The Observer newspaper also reports that a “flag” was raised by officials about the financial affairs of the Tory MP before he was promoted to the high-profile role.
+The Observer newspaper later reports that a “flag” was raised by Cabinet Office officials about the financial affairs of the Tory MP before he was promoted to the high-profile role of chancellor.

 – July 11 2022